jonashackt/molecule-ansible-docker-aws/README.md

 ## TDD for Infrastructure code with Molecule!

 [Molecule](https://molecule.readthedocs.io/en/latest/#) seems to be a pretty neat TDD framework for testing Infrastructur-as-Code using Ansible.
+As previously announcement on [September 26 2018 Ansible treats Molecule as a first class citizen from now on](https://groups.google.com/forum/#!topic/ansible-project/ehrb6AEptzA) - backed by Redhat also.

 Molecule executes the following steps:

 ![tdd-for-iac](https://yuml.me/diagram/scruffy/class/[Given:%20Spin%20up%20Infrastructure%20with%20Docker%20or%20Vagrant%20or%20Other]-&gt;[When:%20Execute%20Ansible%20Playbooks/Roles],[When:%20Execute%20Ansible%20Playbooks/Roles]-&gt;[Then:%20Assert%20with%20Testinfra],[Then:%20Assert%20with%20Testinfra]-&gt;[Cleanup%20Infrastructure])